The 5 Types of Developers and How Agile Can Help Them All

 The danger with the Dev-Optimist is that they will overpromise and underdeliver.
 It's up to the team, and the leader, to help direct the Dev-Optimist's ambitions in a realistic direction.

-Planning poker can help the Dev-Optimist be more realistic in his/her planning efforts.
-Maybe not everything is a two?
+Planning poker can help the Dev-Optimist be more realistic in their planning efforts.
+Maybe not task is a two?

 delivered to your inbox.